finebyte/AppMsgBridge/README.md

 Linux / Mac
 -
-* The Python bridge requires a newer version of autobahn (use pip install autobahn upgrade)
-* Copy appmsgbrdge.py into ~/pebble-dev/PebbleSDK-3.0-dp1/Pebble/common/phonesim
 * Bridge assumes the port numbers from the emu have not been changed, and runs on 9000 itself
+* Copy appmsgbrdge.py into your environment
+`cp appmsgbridge.py ~/pebble-dev/PebbleSDK-3.0-dp1/Pebble/common/phonesim`
 * The bridge needs to be running in a Pebble enables python environment, e.g.
 `source ~/pebble-dev/PebbleSDK-3.0-dp1/.env/bin/activate`
+* The Python bridge requires a newer version of autobahn than comes with the Pebble SDK (only do this once)
+`pip install autobahn --upgrade`
 * Run:
+`cd  ~/pebble-dev/PebbleSDK-3.0-dp1/Pebble/common/phonesim`
 `python appmsgbridge.py`

 Android
 -
 * Build and Install the APK
-* Ensure your real Pebble and Phone are not connected (e.g turn of BT on your Pebble)
+* THIS IS IMPORTANT : Ensure your real Pebble and Phone are not connected (e.g turn of BT on your Pebble)
 * Start the Android side of the bridge running by entering your ws uri e.g. ws://192.168.0.6:9000
 * Click on Start Bridge - you should see the connection arrive on the python bridge